 Getting the right breeder requires effort on your part.
 For example, you need to check to see if they’re healthy and are from a caring family.

 If your breeder doesn’t tell you how they are caring for their dogs or if the dogs look unhealthy, that’s a clear red flag.

-You can find reputable breeders by seeking for referrals from trusted friends or your veterinarian, visiting professional dog shows, or contacting breed clubs.
+You can find reputable breeders by seeking referrals from trusted friends or your veterinarian, visiting professional dog shows, or contacting breed clubs.

 Remember, a good breeder won’t sell their dogs via a pet store or any other facility that doesn’t allow you to speak to them face to face.

 Good breeders will want to thoroughly interview you to make sure that the puppy is a great match for your family and that you can provide them a good home.

 Always visit the breeder’s facility before getting a Chow Shepherd puppy.